Last Updated on October 31, 2023 by user

 Every child can picture a school pizza party.
 Use this to challenge their thinking a bit.
 Find out how many students are in the class, then tell your child that the teacher is going to surprise the class with a pizza party.
 Determine how many pizzas she needs to order if each pizza has eight slices and every child gets three slices.
 Then, find out how many leftover pieces there will be, if there are any.
 Using real-world examples makes this problem engaging, and the multi-step process keeps it challenging.

 Many 3rd grade math problems focus on fractions.
 This is the year when your child will begin adding and subtracting fractions.
 One of the most challenging types of problems your child will face are those problems that require children to subtract with borrowing.

 For instance, if your child needs to subtract 3 1/2 – 1 3/4, the problem becomes complicated.
 You cannot subtract halves from fourths, so the student must first convert the fractions so they ache a common denominator.
 So, the problem becomes:

 Now, the student cannot subtract 3/4 from 2/4.
 So, the student must borrow from the 3.
 They can take a one from the three and turn it into 4/4, adding those to the 2/4.
 So, the problem becomes:

 Now, you can subtract.
 The answer is 1 3/4.

 Does this seem confusing?
 If it’s been a while since you worked with fractions, you may find them confusing.
 Yet, your child needs to be able to work with fractions in order to succeed with many 3rd grade math problems.
-This is where iPad tutoring can come into play.
+This is where iPad or laptop tutoring can come into play.
 With a program like Thinkster Math, you can challenge your child to push through fractions, even if you are struggling to remember these operations.
 Because the program is individualized and teaches at the point of learning, you can be confident that it will keep your bright youngster engaged.